 Remember, volleyball is supposed to be FUN!

 Every person that wants to try out for a club must first become a member of USA Volleyball.
-The junior player membership fee is $52 for female players; boys receive a 40% discount in an attempt to grow boy's programming.
+The junior player membership fee is $52 for female players; boys membership fee is $27 (in an attempt to grow boy's programming).
 Registration must be completed on the JOIN NOW tab above.
 Much of the membership fee goes toward insurance not only for the player but also for the club and facility.

 We understand if you are new to Junior Volleyball that you might not be completely sure that this is what your child wants to do.
 No worries.
 If your child is not injured during the tryout process, the Delta Region will issue a refund of the USA Volleyball membership cost and cancel the membership if he/she decides not to play this season.